percyqaz/Percyqaz.Data/README.md

 let str = Json.toString(...)
 ```
 ### Records
-Records can implement a static member `Default` providing an instance of the record, in which case:
+Records should implement a static member `Default` providing an instance of the record, in which case:
 - All members are **optional** unless marked with the `Json.Required` attribute
 - The default data is used where it is not provided by the JSON data.
 ```